Monte42/BlogBasic/README.md

 # BlogBasic
-Illustrating the use of NodeJs to achieve a basic blog site.
+Illustrating the use of NodeJs and MongoDb to achieve a basic blog site.

 To View Site